TosbackCgusBridge-Bot/CGUs-versions/Starwoodhotels/Privacy Policy.md

 *    through the software applications made available by us for use on or through computers and mobile devices (the “**Apps**”)
 *    through our social media pages that we control from which you are accessing this Privacy Statement (collectively, our “**Social Media Pages**”)
 *    through HTML-formatted email messages that we send you that link to this Privacy Statement and through your communications with us
-*    when you visit or stay as a guest at one of our properties, or through other offline interactions
+*    when you visit or stay as a guest at one of our properties, or at homes and villas offered on the Homes and Villas by Marriott International platform (“**Homes and Villas**”), or through other offline interactions (collectively, “**Property Visits and Offline Interactions**”)

-Collectively, we refer to the Websites, the Apps and our Social Media Pages, as the “**Online Services**” and, together with offline channels, the “**Services.**”  By using the Services, you agree to the terms and conditions of this Privacy Statement.
+Collectively, we refer to the Websites, the Apps and our Social Media Pages, as the “**Online Services**” and, together with the **Property Visits and Offline Interactions**, the “**Services**.”
+By using the Services, you agree to the terms and conditions of this Privacy Statement.

 Privacy Preferences At Marriott, we respect your privacy and want to provide you with the options, information, and choices below to express your preferences: what and how much you share with us and when and how you hear from us.